How To Start A Notary BusinessAndy Johnson

 - Submit a Notary Application with your State or County according to their requirements.
 This may require a state-approved notary course, notary exam, fingerprinting, etc.

-– You will receive your commission from the State.
-It will provide you will all of the information you need to purchase notary supplies, including your commission number (if applicable) and expiration date.
+- Receive your Commission from the State.
+Your notary commission will provide you with all of the information you need to purchase notary supplies, including your commission number (if applicable) and expiration date.

 2. Purchase The Right Supplies